Connect with Us

 So What’s the Best Choice?

 Yes, so now you might ask – which Epson printer model do I choose?
 Time and time again in my review articles, I highlight the important of taking into account your needs and preferences.
-If you do not want to go through the conversion process and are willing pay a higher price, the SureColor F170 is a fantastic choice.
 For beginners and those on a budget with small format needs, the Epson EcoTank 2800 is great for sublimation printing, which can be found here here.
-For photo printing, you should go for the Epson ET-8550.
-My overall best pick on this list is the Epson ET-15000, which you can find here, given its large format capabilities, high-quality prints and relative affordability.
-In my opinion, this is also the best Epson printer to convert for sublimation.
+The Epson ET-15000, which you can find here, given its large format capabilities, high-quality prints and relative affordability over time is a great option for those looking for large format and willing to go through the conversion.
+In my opinion, this is the best Epson printer to convert for sublimation.
+My overall best pick is the Epson SureColor F170, which you can find here, as it is a dedicated sublimation printer that produces great results.

 Navigating Your Sublimation Printer Purchase